suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Dependency handling is vastly simplified as well.
 Dependencies function like subroutines of the language.
 When a manifest has a dependency, it can invoke that dependency's commands and modify their behavior by setting parameters.
 Because some parameters come with security implications, the dependencies also have a mechanism to reject modifications to parameters on a fine-grained level.

 Developing a robust permissions system works in this model too.
-The Recipient can use a simple ACL that is a table of Identities and Component Identifier permissions to ensure that only manifests authenticated by the appropriate identity have access to operate on a component.
+The Recipient can use a simple ACL that is a table of Identities and Component Identifier permissions to ensure that operations on components fail unless they are permitted by the ACL.
+This table can be further refined with individual parameters and commands.

 Capability reporting is similarly simplified.
 A Recipient can report the Commands, Parameters, Algorithms, and Component Identifiers that it supports.
 This is sufficiently precise for a manifest author to create a manifest that the Recipient can accept.